xeaeno/xeaeno/README.md

 ## 👨‍💻 Luca — Backend Engineer

 I’m a **German backend-focused developer** with early exposure to **server architecture and distributed systems**.
-My work primarily revolves around designing and implementing **scalable backend services, custom server logic, and performance-oriented systems**.
+My focus is on building **scalable backend services, custom server logic, and performance-oriented systems**.

 I specialize in:
 - **Backend system design & architecture**